elenakazalex/social-media-sentiments-and-consumer-trends/README.md

 **Main business objective of the project**: determine whether the volume and emotional charactertiristics of online brand discussion contain actionable signals of consumer interest and whether these signals can inform more targeted digital marketing strategies.

-**Tools used**: social media monitoring platform (SCAN) for raw data sourcing; Excel for data cleaning; R for data validation, statistical analysis and data visualization
+**Tools used**: Excel for data cleaning; R for data validation, statistical analysis and data visualization; social media monitoring platform (SCAN) and Google search query trafficking platform (KeyWorldTool) for raw data sourcing

 ## Project background and business problem